SandVito/GPU-tests/README.md

 Some tests on Nvidia GPUs.

 ## Summary
 This code uses two types of 3D textures.

-Both of them contains unsigned short (16 bits) values.
+Both of them contain unsigned short (16 bits) values.
-The first one will output normalized float.
+  * The first one will output normalized float.
 Output values are interpolated by the hardware.
-The second one will output unsigned short values.
-We don't use the hardware interpolation as we perform it by reading the 8 needed pixel values.
+  * The second one will output unsigned short values.
+We don't use the hardware interpolation : we "manually" compute the interpolation by reading the 8 needed texels.

 Then we compare both results.
 The software interpolation is more precise so we can evaluate the loss of precision when using hardware interpolation.

 ## Supported languages
   * C